jpgordon00/PlayFabUnityUpdater/README.md

         - content, a array of objects containing name, filename and contentKey for each file.
 The attribute 'contentKey' should match the content key for the given file in the CDN, which should be a path.
 - Set the current update version by setting the attribute 'CurrentVersion' to be a string matching a version title.
 This should be in title data.
 - Add all the required files listed in 'content' for whatever versions you want to support into the PlayFab CDN.
+- Upload both functions in the 'functions' folder as '
 - Add UpdateHandler.cs and ensure PlayFab is authenticated before invoking UpdateHandler.Instance.UpdateProcedure().

 # Pushing a new update: